mrlemoos/ef-manchester-augmented-reality-earth-day-project-kukulcan-pyramid/README.md

 ## Deploy on Vercel

+We've deployed our application to Vercel.
 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+You can access our application by clicking [here](https://ef-manchester-augmented-reality-earth-day-project-crlewkcln.vercel.app).